altocodenl/tagaway/readme.md

 ### Todo v1 now

-- [BUG] Let's review the button disable logic for upload when E.noSpace is displayed.
-As of now, even if E.noSpace is not showing, the button disabling class is added anyways.

 - Import from GDrive/Dropbox.
    - Import is list, then upload (pass param to upload).
 Import in db, but uploads on log one at a time.
    - Import stops if: 1) API error; 2) space limit.